About The Global Cyclist 1726

 The flight over the Tasman Sea to New Zealand is going well, and we land almost exactly at 11:30 PM local time.

 I have some comments about the landing.
 First, the plane tilts quite a bit, almost as if there was a big bump in the middle of the runway.
 Then, there’s a sudden stop, causing us to almost hit the seat in front of us.
-Neither I nor anyone else seems to be injured.
+Neither I nor anyone else seems to be hurt

-After that, I go through passport control, which is self-manned.
+After that, I went through passport control, which is self-manned.
 A scanner reads the passport, and you’re supposed to be allowed into the arrival hall, but not for me and a few others.
-We have to take the regular route.
+We have to take the regular route, because on the plane, we had to fill out a form about what we have in our luggage, where we’ve been, and so on.

 I indicated that I have a tent and other camping gear and that my last destination was Borneo, where I also camped.
 The passport control officer wants to take a look at this form and notices that I marked a few ”yes” boxes.